 LETTER OF INTENT

-Entrants are REQUIRED to send a letter of intent to Grim (email@example.com) or Drake (firstname.lastname@example.org), NO LATER than 11:59 pm on Saturday, April 7, 2021 (TWO WEEKS before the competition).
+Entrants are required to send a letter of intent to Grim or Drake, NO LATER than 11:59 pm on Saturday, April 10, 2021 (TWO WEEKS before the competition).

-each performer shall submit a brief "resume" (such as would fit on an index card) listing the performance types and styles (e.g. songs, stories, jests, musical instruments, poetry, improvisation of diverse kinds, etc.) they are willing to offer upon request, should the performer reach the finals.
-Competitors are encouraged to be specific.
+With the letter of intent, competitors shall submit a brief "resume" (such as would fit on an index card) listing the performance types and styles (e.g. songs, stories, jests, musical instruments, poetry, improvisation of diverse kinds, etc.) they are willing to offer upon request, should the performer reach the finals.
+Competitors are encouraged to be specific (see below for examples).
 This gives the performers a chance to display versatility as well as skill; and gives the Consules additional information as they "audition" their next bardic champions.

 Pieces may not exceed 4 minutes; and can be period, period-style, or SCA-appropriate.